nono/cozy-desktop-experiments/RFC/README.md

 Using an identifier composed from the fileID/inode and a generation has crossed my mind, but I think that using auto-incremented IDs can work and may be simpler.
-We should still have the fileID / inode number in a field (with a unique index it it's available).
+We should still have the fileID / inode number in a field (with a unique index if it's available).

 #### Startup